-Serious, life-threatening, or fatal respiratory depression may occur with use of NUCYNTA ER.
-Monitor for respiratory depression, especially during initiation of NUCYNTA ER or following a dose increase.
+Serious, life-threatening, or fatal respiratory depression may occur with use of NUCYNTA ER, especially during initiation or following a dosage increase.
+To reduce the risk of respiratory depression, proper dosing and titration of NUCYNTA ER are essential.
 Instruct patients to swallow NUCYNTA ER tablets whole; crushing, chewing, or dissolving NUCYNTA ER tablets can cause rapid release and absorption of a potentially fatal dose of tapentadol.